 Pandemic Procedures at Veterinary Eye Center

-- Procedures for your patient's appointment:
+- Pandemic procedures during HIGH community transmission for your patient's appointment:

 - A veterinary technician will instruct you on how we will collect your patient and escort them into the building.

 - After your patient has entered our hospital, check your email for Appointment Reminder with the Zoom video information.
 Use the "Click to Join Zoom Meeting" link and the password provided in your email.
 If you have an iPhone, you will need to download the Zoom app.
 If you have an Android phone, you do not need to download the Zoom app.

 - After you sign in for the video meeting, wait in the virtual Waiting Room and Dr. Yu-Speight will join you after examining your patient to speak with you about your animal's eye problem.
 The video allows her to show you eye models or make drawings to discuss the medical issues.

 - The Zoom links will not work until your appointment day and time provided in your email.